 - There’s a special treat if you have good timing.
 Arrive early for free, freshly-baked gingersnap cookies.
 Show your kids what old-school really means.

 - If you walk behind the building, photographer Grover Ratliff immortalized this structure with this famous fall photograph in his book, Roaming the Wild.
-This book features the best Jackson Hole photographs, stories, and even more excellent locations to visit than this page has room for.
+This book features the best Jackson Hole photographs, stories, and even more excellent locations to visit.
 Didn’t get all the photographs you wanted?
 Roaming the Wild is the fix.
 It can be purchased at Valley Bookstore, Lexington Hotel, or on Amazon.com.

 Best at sunrise but it can be crowded.
 Gorgeous at sunset, too.
 Hike 100 yards to see the beaver lodge and dam.
 Bring bug repellent.